The Land Sustains Us

 Through his creative practice, Kenneth, a photographer and cultural worker, has documented significant dialogues surrounding monuments, civic memory, and land return in Los Angeles.
 His work is published internationally through Monument Lab and the Goethe Institut.

-Waterways (biota), ranging from rivers to oceans, are integral to Los Angeles, providing crucial habitats for many birds, marine mammals, and fish.
-These diverse ecosystems support local flora and fauna, contributing to the overall biodiversity health of the region.
+Waterways (biota), ranging from rivers to oceans, are integral to Los Angeles.
+They provide crucial habitats for many birds, marine mammals, and fish.
+These diverse ecosystems support local flora and fauna, contributing to the region's overall biodiversity health.

 River Garza (b.
 1994)